Wednesday, March 31, 2010

 Okay, I thought, that’s a wrap.
 I came down here ready to ride this bugger, but the people in charge said it wasn’t going to happen.
 See you in July.

-Ariel was insistent, however, because she had a story do do, but I was a little unnerved.
+Ariel was insistent, however, because she had a story to do, but I was a little unnerved.
 It was kind of like arguing with a pilot when he tells you it’s not safe to fly.
 You stay on the ground.

 Along for the Ride

 Seeing the car get stuck on a curve and watching the roller coaster crew climb down the tracks really had me going.
-I could just see myself in that situation--only in my version I'm screaming my lungs out and the ASCP has to shoot me down with a tranquilizer gun.
+I could just see myself in that situation--only in my version I'm screaming my lungs out and the SCPA has to shoot me down with a tranquilizer gun.

 I must credit Ariel with giving me every possible opportunity to bail on this thing.
 It was her story, not mine, she said, and it would be perfectly okay if I remained on Planet Earth.